Skip to main content

 • Ownership transfers to the joined beneficiaries

-• All previous workspace team members are removed
+• All previous workspace team members (not joined owners, members and viewers) are removed

 • The inherited workspace behaves as if it was created by the new owners